huang2002/super-x/README.md

 ## Introduction

-`hyper-x` is a lightweight front-end lib that helps you create reactive UIs easily.
+`hyper-x` is a front-end lib that helps you create reactive UIs easily by providing many helpers to deal with

+- element manipulation
+- custom attributes and directives
+- view routing
+- component styling
+- ...

+and is rather lightweight.
+(LESS than 10KB after minification WITHOUT zipping)

 ## Links